Optimizing Your URLs, Page Titles, and Meta Descriptions

 URLs are the web addresses you enter into your browser.
 URLs replace the IP addresses so navigating online is as easy for the everyday user as possible.
 Many hosting platforms and plugins, like the Yoast SEO plugin, will automatically generate a URL for each page.
 However, you’ll still want to make sure they are all following best practices and are optimized for success.

-Url Best Practices
+URL Best Practices

 All URLs must fit within the 2,083 character limit.
 While that is certainly more characters than are allotted for page titles and meta descriptions, it is still imperative to make sure that every URL stays within this limit.
 As you begin indexing and updating your individual URLs, you’ll need to keep this magic number on the back of your mind.

-For example, take a look at 9Sail’s SEO page.
+Need a real world example?
+Take a look at 9Sail’s SEO page.
 You’ll notice that the URL starts with our company domain.
 This is followed by /services/ because we’re looking at a service page.
 Finally, /seo/ ends the url with a description of the specific page.
 As you can see through this example, properly optimized URLs can help both users and crawlers identify the file structure of your site.

-URL’s Impact on SEO
+A URL’s Impact on SEO

 Making sure your URLs are clear, easy to read, and following the proper structure ensure that users are able to fully understand the site they’re clicking on.
 This can yield a higher click through rate without negatively impacting your site’s bounce rate.